HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/advanced_topics/problem_types_and_metrics.md

 # Condensed: AutoMM Problem Types And Metrics

-Summary: This tutorial covers AutoMM's implementation of seven core machine learning problem types: classification (binary/multiclass), regression, computer vision (object detection/segmentation), similarity matching, NER, feature extraction, and few-shot classification.
-It helps with tasks requiring multi-modal input handling and metric selection, detailing supported input types (text, image, numerical, categorical) and relevant evaluation metrics for each problem type.
-Key features include zero-shot capabilities for specific tasks (similarity matching, feature extraction), default metric configurations, and comprehensive modality support across problem types, with special focus on vision-specific tasks and multi-modal applications.
+Summary: This tutorial provides implementation guidance for AutoMM's diverse problem types and metrics, covering classification (binary/multiclass), regression, computer vision (object detection, semantic segmentation), similarity matching, NLP tasks (NER), and feature extraction.
+It helps with tasks involving metric selection, modality support checking, and zero-shot prediction implementation.
+Key features include detailed metric configurations for each problem type, modality support specifications (text, image, numerical, categorical), zero-shot capability identification, and access to the PROBLEM_TYPES_REG registry for customization.
+The tutorial is particularly valuable for implementing multi-modal machine learning solutions and understanding which metrics and modalities are supported for different problem types.

 *This is a condensed version that preserves essential implementation details and context.*